sean810/anime-tracker/README.md

    - Each command interacts with the database via SQLAlchemy sessions.

 3. **User Workflow**:
-   - Users can be added first.
+   - Users should be added first.
    - Anime are added and associated with a user.
    - Tags can be applied to anime for categorization.